Documentation

 Five components in the request path; a refresh job keeps the catalog current.

-Top-down: a request originates in your agent client, passes through a discovery adapter into the recommendation API, ranks against an indexed catalog of MCP servers, and returns three ranked picks with reasoning and install commands.
+Top-down: a request originates in your agent client and passes through an adapter into the API.
+The trust path returns a verdict for a given tool (does it do what its description claims); the discovery path ranks an indexed catalog of MCP servers and returns picks with install commands.
 The catalog is rebuilt daily from an upstream source.

 What you don’t need to care about as a caller: which storage layer backs the catalog, where the refresh worker runs, what compute hosts the API.
-The contract is the recommendation endpoint; everything else is internal.
+The contracts are the verdict endpoint (trust) and the recommendation endpoint (discovery); everything else is internal.

 Pick the shape that matches where the agent lives.